KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/1D-Consolidation_all_stages/README.md

 direction.
 At the top of the column a vertical compressive line load with a magnitude of 1.0 N/m is applied.
 This load is kept constant during the whole analysis time.
 Note that gravity is absent in this computation, the top load generates the excess pore pressure.
 In the first stage no Dirichlet boundaries for the water pressure D.O.F. are given, such that all water is contained within the column.
 I n all later stages, the water pressure (p) on the top of the column is specified to be 0.0 [Pa].
 This creates an outflow boundary at the top.

 The material is described using:
--   A linear elastic plane stress model (LinearElasticPlaneStrain2DLaw)
+-   A linear elastic plane strain model (LinearElasticPlaneStrain2DLaw)
 -   A Young's modulus $E = 1.0E3 \mathrm{[Pa]}$ with Poisson's ratio $\nu = 0.0 \mathrm{[-]}$.
 -   The soil and water density are specified, but irrelevant due to the absence of gravity.
 The porosity is 0.3.
 These material properties of the dry soil give a compression modulus $K = E / (3(1-2\nu)) = 3.33E2 \mathrm{[Pa]}$ and a shear modulus $G = E / (2( 1 + \nu )) = 5.0E2 \mathrm{[Pa]}$.